Who is Satoshi Nakamoto?

 One of the early cypherpunks, Hal Finney, conducted the first bitcoin transaction on January 12th, recorded in block 170 of the Bitcoin blockchain when he received 10 BTC from Satoshi Nakamoto.

-The exchange rate was not based on an actual market at that time but based on the cost of electricity to mine one bitcoin.
+To be fair, The exchange rate was not based on an actual market at that time, but based on the cost of electricity to mine one bitcoin.

 It took another half a year until the first Bitcoin transaction on record for a good or service happened.
 Laszlo Hanyecz offered to pay 10,000 BTC for 2 pizza on the Bitcoin Forum on May 22nd, 2010 and after a few days someone took him up on the offer.

 It was around that time that Satoshi decided to leave the project.
 He handed responsibility for the source code repository over to Gavin Andresen and left without further notice.

 If you would like to see a visualization of the order of events and see what happened next there is a timeline that is pretty comprehensive until the beginning of 2014.